shuhaowu/shuhaowu.github.com/src/blog/2022/01-linux-rt-appdev-part1.rst

 =======

 In the first part of this series, we've defined what a "real-time system" is.
-We've also summarized the terminology of"soft" and "hard" real-time systems with the conclusion that the definition is not universally agreed upon.
+We've also summarized the terminology of "soft" and "hard" real-time systems with the conclusion that the definition is not universally agreed upon.
-However, given that present technologies can only achieve deadlines above the orders of 10 milliseconds, an application such as robotics controllers that has deadlines of a few milliseconds requires the careful examination and validation of the hardware, operating system, and the application code.
+However, given that present technologies can only achieve deadlines above the orders of 10 milliseconds, applications such as robotics controllers that have deadlines of a few milliseconds require the careful examination and validation of the hardware, operating system, and the application code.

-In the `next post <blog/2022/02-linux-rt-appdev-part2.html>`_, I will write a very simple program that can achieve a maximum latency of 1ms and configure it to run on Linux.
+In the `next post </blog/2022/02-linux-rt-appdev-part2.html>`_, I will write a very simple program that can achieve a maximum latency of 1ms and configure it to run on Linux.